Oppenheimer Believes Activision Blizzard (ATVI) Still Has Room to Grow

-Oppenheimer analyst Andrew Uerkwitz maintained a Buy rating on Activision Blizzard (ATVI) today and set a price target of $73.00.
-The company’s shares closed last Tuesday at $68.53, close to its 52-week high of $69.63.
+In a report released yesterday, Andrew Uerkwitz from Oppenheimer assigned a Buy rating to Activision Blizzard (ATVI), with a price target of $73.00.
+The company’s shares closed last Tuesday at $72.25, close to its 52-week high of $75.98.

-Activision Blizzard has an analyst consensus of Strong Buy, with a price target consensus of $70.28, a 3.9% upside from current levels.
+Currently, the analyst consensus on Activision Blizzard is a Strong Buy with an average price target of $77.43, representing a 2.9% upside.
 In a report issued on April 27, Stifel Nicolaus also maintained a Buy rating on the stock with a $72.00 price target.

 See today’s analyst top recommended stocks >>

-Based on the recent corporate insider activity of 34 insiders, corporate insider sentiment is positive on the stock.
-This means that over the past quarter there has been an increase of insiders buying their shares of ATVI in relation to earlier this year.
+Based on the recent corporate insider activity of 35 insiders, corporate insider sentiment is neutral on the stock.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.